FAQs

 Is Snowbird a camp for individual students?

 SWO student events are designed for church and school groups.
 Students cannot be accommodated without chaperones.
-For a student to attend without a group, a chaperone must be present for the entirety of the event.
+For a student to attend without a group, a chaperone must be present for the entire event.
 Please call our office at (828) 321-2210 if you have questions.

 How do I register for an event?

-If you are attending Snowbird with a group, follow the group itinerary link given to you by your group administrator.
+If you are attending Snowbird with a group, follow the group itinerary link provided by your group administrator.
 If you did not receive the link, please contact your group administrator.

 How do I register a sibling or another family member for an event?

-If you are registering with a group, you must sign out after registering each child or family member, and begin by following the itinerary link again.
+If you are registering with a group, please sign out after registering each child or family member and then follow the itinerary link again.
 This will ensure they are not registered outside of your group.

 How do I add or drop additional spots to my group?